citizensadvice/ca-slack-block-kit/docs.md

 def render_blocks(blocks: list["Block"]) -> list[dict]
 ```

-Render a list of Block objects into a list of dictionaries.
+Render a list of Block objects into a list of dictionaries compatible with the Slack SDK client chat_postMessage function.

 **Arguments**: